zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

             securePortEnabled: true
     ```

-    **Note:** You need to define both key store and trust store even if your server is not using HTTPS port.
+    **Note:** Ensure that you define both the key store and the trust store even if your server is not using an HTTPS port.

 4. Load the service configuration file.

-    Load your service configuration from the `service-configuration.yml` file, which is described in section [Configuring your service](#configuring-your-service) above.
+    Load your service configuration from the `service-configuration.yml` file, which is described in the preceding section: [Configuring your service](#configuring-your-service).

     Use the following code as an example of how to load the service configuration:

+    **Example:**
      ```
     @Override
     public void contextInitialized(ServletContextEvent sce) {